tomwillfixit/swarm-test-cluster/README.md

 ## Step 2 : Create Swarm Test Cluster

 The test cluster will consist of a Swarm Master and 4 Swarm Nodes.
-We will start 5 nodes called qanode[1-5]. qanode1 will become the master.
+We will start 5 nodes called qanode[1-5]. qanode5 will become the master since it is the last to start.

-We will pass the following AWS credentials in on the command line :
+We will pass the following AWS credentials on the command line :
 ```
 --amazonec2-access-key
 --amazonec2-secret-key